|

 I make it a habit to self-reflect as much as possible.
 I tend to do it at night before I nod off.
 It gives me time to think of ways that I might have misread a situation or to improve on different aspects of building healthy relationships.

 To prevent social isolation, there will need to be a level of bravery and putting yourself out there.
-For starters get involved with events about the kid’s school, something you can volunteer to get acquainted with other parents.
+For starters, get involved with events at the kids’ school, something you can volunteer to get acquainted with other parents.
 Be intentional with your time and efforts.

 Breaking the Cycle of Social Isolation

-A major problem in breaking habits is to stop habitual activities we have embedded in ourselves for years.
-There will need to be a willful change in the things we do and how we do it.
+A major problem in breaking habits is to stop habitual activities we have embedded in ourselves for years, including avoidance coping.
+There will need to be a willful change in the things we do and how we do them.

 Don’t let loneliness define your experience of fatherhood.